amiryanj/crowdGAN/README.md

 The filename contains a timestamp so that it won't overwrite an existing result.

 The program requires:
-- an ".env" file that describes the obstacles of an environment.
+- an `.env` file that describes the obstacles of an environment.
 You don't have to worry about this; I've already prepared such a file for each scene that we care about.

-- also a ".trajectories" file that contains the input trajectories of the simulation.
+- also a `.trajectories` file that contains the input trajectories of the simulation.
 These should be the trajectories computed by our GAN, combined with the right start times provided by a simple scheduler.

-The `XXX-filtered.trajectories` files contain the original datasets, filtered to match a certain region of interest.
+   - The `XXX-filtered.trajectories` files contain the original datasets, filtered to match a certain region of interest.
-The "XXX-simulation.trajectories" files contain the simulation output using "XXX.env" and "XXX-filtered.trajectories" input.
+   - The `XXX-simulation.trajectories` files contain the simulation output using `XXX.env` and `XXX-filtered.trajectories` input.
 That is, they are the results of the command:
 ```
 $ WASP-ConsoleApplication "XXX.env" "XXX-filtered.trajectories" 1000 4
 ```
 where XXX is of course replaced by a dataset name.

 By the way, WASP means "Wouter's Agent-based Simulation Platform", and I chose this name because the orange disks in my GUI demo remind me of flying insects ;)

 ## How to interpret a ".trajectories" file